Tony Baldry: Panama Papers

 Tony Baldry was named in the Panama Papers.
 He was chairman of Westminster Oil Ltd, which was a company registered in the British Virgin Islands.
 Westminster Oil owned a second company called Westminster Caspian, which was active in Kazakhstan.
-When asked why the company was registered in the British Virgin Islands, Baldry said, “Given that the project was based in Kazakhstan, and given that the directors and shareholders came from the United States, the United Kingdom and Kazakhstan, whatever jurisdiction was chosen to register the company would inevitably have been ‘offshore’ to a number of the shareholders and directors,” according to a quote in The Guardian.
+When asked why the company was registered in the British Virgin Islands, Baldry said, "Given that the project was based in Kazakhstan, and given that the directors and shareholders came from the United States, the United Kingdom and Kazakhstan, whatever jurisdiction was chosen to register the company would inevitably have been 'offshore' to a number of the shareholders and directors", according to a quote in The Guardian.

 Political funding

-The Banbury Conservative Constituency Association has received £481,521.32 (when? over what period?
-This is a meaningless statement) according to searchthemoney.com.
+The Banbury Conservative Constituency Association has received £481,521.32 according to searchthemoney.com.
 Baldry has received £86,659.32 in remunerations for work done since 2010 from Woburn Energy Plc, an oil- and gas-related company.
 As of 2012, for work done for Zaiwalla and Co. solicitors, Baldry has been compensated £162,200 in remunerations.

 Personal life

 Baldry is a practising barrister and Head of Chambers at 1 Essex Court in the Temple, London.

 He lives in Bloxham, a village about three miles away from Banbury.
 He married his second wife, Pippa, on 25 May 2001 and has two children, Honor and Edward, from his first marriage.

 Baldry is a declared Freemason and has made speeches to parliament on the subject.
 In 1998 Baldry described himself as "the only surviving member of the Grand Lodge in the House" and in subsequent interviews stated that he was aware of "about a dozen" fellow MPs who were active Freemasons (although not necessarily, like him, members of the Grand Lodge).

-According to the Register of Member's Interests and on his website, Baldry confirms alongside his Parliamentary duties that he is a Director of Westminster Oil ("development of oil licences and exploration"), West Africa Investments ("investing in infrastructure and natural resource projects in Sierra Leone and elsewhere in West Africa"), Halcyon Oil ("a Hong Kong registered company focusing on oil exploration and discovery projects in Central Asia").
+According to the Register of Member's Interests and on his website, Baldry confirms alongside his parliamentary duties that he is a Director of Westminster Oil ("development of oil licences and exploration"), West Africa Investments ("investing in infrastructure and natural resource projects in Sierra Leone and elsewhere in West Africa"), Halcyon Oil ("a Hong Kong registered company focusing on oil exploration and discovery projects in Central Asia").
 He is a director of Mastermailer Holdings plc, and Deputy Chair of Woburn Energy plc, a company "specialising in oil exploration and recovery".

 In September 2012 it was reported that Baldry crashed his car into four stationary vehicles, a bollard, and a portable toilet while attempting to park.
 Police breath tests later proved negative.